ms-van3t-devs/ms-van3t/README.md

 `./sandbox_builder.sh` -> if this is **not** the first time you install ns-3

-This script will download ns-3.33 and install this framework.
-The folder `ns-3.33` will remain linked to this GitHub repository (not to the vanilla ns-3.33 one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.
+This script will download ns-3-dev (3.35) and install this framework.
+The folder `ns-3-dev` will remain linked to this GitHub repository (not to the vanilla ns-3-dev one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.

-* Configure `ns3` to build the framework with `<ns3-folder>./ns3 configure --build-profile=optimized --enable-examples --enable-tests --disable-python(add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time
+* Configure `ns3` to build the framework with `<ns3-folder>./ns3 configure --build-profile=optimized --enable-examples --enable-tests --disable-python (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time.
+This command should be launched from inside the `ns-3-dev` folder.

 * **Important**: If you are compiling ms-van3t on Ubuntu 22.04 LTS or later, you need to specify, when calling `./ns3 configure`, also the `--disable-werror` flag